It helps to understand what causes people to buy a particular product.

 - It illustrates how jobs can be used to segment a market.

-2. Photoshop vs Instagram: When a new job to be done arises
+Example 3: Photoshop vs Instagram: When a new job to be done arises

 Both products are photo-editing software.

-Today, Photoshop and Instagram are used for two different jobs:
+This why today, Photoshop and Instagram are used for two different jobs:

 - Photoshop: For professional photographers who want to edit high-quality shots;